 Priority Zone 2:

-From 10 to 30 metres out from your home is the second priority zone.
+Between 10-30 metres from your home is the second priority zone.

 - Reduce fuels by thinning and pruning so that combustion cannot be supported.